OutwardBuckle/OpenSCAD-Bulk-Export/README.md

 Quick Instructions
 -----

-Download 01-CSV-to-EXPORT.ps1 from the files directory, right click it and select Run With PowerShell.
+Download 01-CSV-to-EXPORT.ps1 from the files directory and run it with PowerShell.
 It will:

 1. Prompt you for
     - a .CSV file
     - a .SCAD file
-    - The output folder for the exported files (note: the prompt sometimes hides behind programs)
+    - The output folder for the exported files
     - The exported file format
     - If you've selected PNG, it will also prompt for camera arguments
 2. Create a JSON file full of parameter sets for each line in the csv